What to Expect from an Aquatic Rescue for Group 3 Pools

 Below are the Entry Requirements for Aquatic Rescue for Group 3 Pools:

-5. Certification requirements include the Aquatic Rescue for Group 3 Award
+5. Certification requirements include the Aquatic Rescue for Group 3 Award.

 Course content includes:

-The course includes the following:
+The course consists of the following:

-1. Theoretical studies on aquatic environments, rescue techniques and water safety.
+1. Theoretical studies on aquatic environments, rescue techniques, and water safety.

-2. CPR on children, adults and babies.
+2. CPR on children, adults, and babies.

 4. Demonstration on how to rescue a person in difficulty using a flotation aid.